 - Cleaning the Cauliflower head.
 The very step includes cleaning the cauliflower thoroughly.
 Wash it well to ensure that there are no particles or debris stuck inside it.
 Check inside the crevices between the florets from the bottom.

-- Prepping for the gravy for Phulkopir Roast.
-As the cauliflower is soaking, you can do the prep for the dish like finely chopping onion, ginger and tomatoes.
+- Making the gravy for Phulkopir Roast.
+As the cauliflower is soaking, we will do the rest of the prep for the dish like finely chopping onion, ginger, and tomatoes.
 This would cut down the total cooking time considerably.

 - Cooking the fried cauliflower in gravy.
 After this, you can proceed to make the gravy using finely chopped onions, ginger and tomatoes along with a handful of spices, and add the cauliflower back to finish the dish.
-The step-by-step recipe for phulkopir roast is written below.
+The step-by-step recipe for phulkopir roast is written below in the Recipe Card section.

 On a Bengali menu, this is served with a festive rice dish like Bengali Mishti Pulao or Basanti Pulao.
 This Phulkopir Roast would be the vegetarian counterpart to the meat-based dishes like Mutton Kosha or Chicken Curry for people who prefer meatless diets.